Preterm laborPregnancy complications - preterm

 - Fluid that leaks from your vagina in a trickle or a gush

-- A thick, mucous discharge with blood in it
+- A thick, mucous-filled discharge from your vagina with blood in it

 - More than 5 contractions per hour, or contractions that are regular and painful